enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/editing.md

 Spells consist of a tree-like structure of intersecting circles, and each circle contains a center glyph to denote its function.

 When first opening a new scroll, you will see just one circle.
 This is the **root node**.
+Every other circle in your spell originates from it.

+;;;;;

+To begin writing a spell, so-called scribing patterns or revisions can be used add, remove, and move around circles.

+The following page contains the most basic revision, with all others coming later in this chapter.

 ;;;;;